The online Educational Media graduate degree at Appalachian

 Eligibility and application requirements

-NOTE: While it is recommended for those seeking the Instructional Technology Specialist/K-12 track that they have a North Carolina "A" Licensure or the equivalent from another state, it is not required.
+Note: Those seeking the Instructional Technology Specialist/K-12 track must have a North Carolina "A" Licensure or the equivalent from another state.

 - Completed online application to graduate school